 - Shades to avoid: Dark polishes like dark blue or black (unless you happen to like the Goth or vamp look), yellow, green, gold and orange.

-Fair ComplexionsFair, with a warm tone, you tend to have more of a variety of shades to choose from.
+Light ComplexionsIf you are light (often referred to as fair), with a warm tone, you tend to have more of a variety of shades to choose from.
 Cool and warm tones can wear red, but cool undertones look better in blue-based reds.
 Warm (golden or peachy) tones look better in red polish with yellow/orange undertones.

 - Polish tip: Choose a polish with a blue base or yellow base, based on undertones.